Need to import a CSV file into Python?

 Did you know that you could also import the CSV file into Python without specifying the path?

-In the final section of this post, I’m going to share the code to create a simple GUI to import a CSV file into Python.
+In the final section of this guide, I’ll share the code to create a simple GUI to import a CSV file into Python.

 You may use the code below to import a CSV file into Python.